TBG

 Emergency: Home

-Breaker Panel is behind the Manhattan artwork in the kitchen
+Breaker Panel is behind the Manhattan (boardgame about skyscraper building) artwork in the kitchen

-Fire Extinguisher under the kitchen sink but we've never used or tested it
+Fire Extinguisher is under the kitchen sink but we've never used or tested it

 Smoke Alarm: Does not have announcement capabilities or a connection to the fire department like modern buildings.
 If it's going off because of something: